Home Courses Dance MA Dance: Advanced Practice

 Further your dance studies and specialise in areas such as pedagogy or working with a choreographer in repertory

-1 year Full Time
+1 year full time

 Bishop Otter Campus (Chichester)

-Join us for a virtual Open Evening
+Join us for a virtual Open Event

 Overview

-This MA Dance Advance Practice degree encourages you to further your Dance studies at a postgraduate level.
+This MA Dance Advance Practice degree encourages you to further your dance studies at a postgraduate level.
 You will have the choice to specialise in areas such as pedagogy or working with a choreographer in repertory as you focus on your employability.

 In your dissertation you will undertake an extended research project to develop your skills and practice in the area that you are most interested in.
-This could be fully written, a practical piece of choreography/practice as research, or a combination of the two.
+This could be fully written, a practical piece of choreography/practice as research or a combination of the two.

 On this course you will: